2ho Client for Linux

 Prerequisites

-Just for fun, and perhaps to prove the system requirements are not much, the following instructions were composed using WiFi on a Raspberry Pi Zero 2 W with Raspberry Pi OS 32 bit.
-But, the procedure would be similar on Ubuntu or other Linuxes.
+Just for fun, and perhaps to prove the system requirements are not much, the following instructions were composed using WiFi on a Raspberry Pi Zero 2 W with Raspberry Pi OS 32-bit.
+The procedure would be similar on Ubuntu or other Linux.

 Feel free to take liberties with this installation technique.
 This is not necessarily the best way to install things.
 But it's easy to understand.
 No user-serviceable parts inside.
 Void where prohibited.
 Your mileage may vary.

-Before installing the 2hO Client, you need to make sure you have a working installation of WireGuard* and wireguard-tools.
-WireGuard is awesome and is the foundational technology that makes our software go.
+Before installing the Netrinos Client, you need to make sure you have a working installation of WireGuard*.
+WireGuard* is awesome and is the foundational technology that makes our software go.
 You can get detailed installation instructions for your distro from the WireGuard website.

 You only need to worry about installing WireGuard on Linux.
 The installer does this automatically on other platforms.